 The current marketplace is flush with multi-strain probiotic formulations.
-At first glance, the thinking behind this assumption is compelling: more strains may hit more targets and maybe even add up to more than the sum of the single-strain parts.
+At first glance, the rationale for these types of products is compelling: more strains may hit more targets and maybe even add up to more than the sum of the single-strain parts.
 But is there any evidence that this notion is valid?

 In 2018, Dr. Arthur Ouwehand PhD and colleagues reviewed the available literature in this vein.
 As published in Effectiveness of Multistrain Versus Single-strain Probiotics: Current Status and Recommendations for the Future, the researchers stated: “The present review did not find convincing evidence that these assumptions are valid.
 There is, however, also no strong evidence that the assumptions are incorrect and/or that there is antagonistic activity between strains in a combination.”